darkn3rd/script-tut/README.md

 These are the overall plan for 14 topics and about 47 lessons (varies per language):

 ### Part I

+This covers the basics of input/output, logic flow, variables, and data structures (arrays, associative arrays).

 * :books: Output
   * :green_book: Standard Output [A00]